Curiosity may have killed the cat, but it’s giving life to my business, and it will for yours too.

 When I write I deliberate over every word.
 Although I try to write in a clear and direct style, there are times when I think ‘ameliorate’ is better than ‘better’.
 The client might think that risky word makes the article.
 Or, they might not see it that way.
 They might not even know what ‘ameliorate’ means and tell me to use a different word.
 That’s fine.
 I put ‘ameliorate’ in there because I was curious as to what their reaction would be.
 At worst, they know I’m thinking hard about their article.

 You can do it too.
 Next time you’re worried about a task, don’t keep putting it off.
 Switch your mindset and get curious.
 Tasks you dread can always surprise you.
 No one knows everything.
-As I said in a previous post, lose the ego.
+As I wrote in a previous post, lose the ego.
 Rejection is easier to deal with than you think.

 Don’t be the person wondering ‘what if?’.
 Be the person wondering ‘what next?’.